DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-getting-help-through-webchat.md

 We think that online chat will:

-- increase the percentage of issues solved with one interaction
-- increase user’s satisfaction score
 - decrease the time to resolve the issue
 - decrease the number of requests through email
+- increase the percentage of issues solved with one interaction
+- result in a better satisfaction score compared to email

 ## What we did